 I will be honest I have most definitely thought about this myself as I am working on my plan as it is a long amount of time without dedicated income in most cases.

 This can lead to a lot of stress and worry, don't think that it is you only as most people should have some concerns around this kind of travel.
-So how Do People Take Time Off To Thru-Hike Long Distance Trails?
+So how to get time off work to hike Appalachian Trail and other long trails?

 For many this can help them figure out what they want life to be, so many people run from school to school, to career and then into marriage and families that they miss the chance for the freedom from outside stress.